Tomales Bay Kayak Tour

 Preparing for Your Trip

-The success of any journey is often based on well prepared participants.
+The success any journey, including your Tomales Bay kayak experience, is often based on well prepared participants.
 The most important contribution you can make is to arrive on time prepared and eager to enjoy the trip.
 When getting ready for your trip please double check that you understand the directions and allow yourself plenty of travel time.
 It is very important to be appropriately dressed to insure your comfort and enjoyment.

 Please study and follow the Clothing Recommendations provided.